 The below example shows several inventory records for the same product differentiated by lot code, date, serial number, and condition.

-Expand the actions menu to the right and click Edit to modify granular On Hand quantity.
+Expand the actions menu to the right and click Edit or Delete to modify granular On Hand quantity.
 This will update the On Hand total at the UPC-Location level.
-You cannot delete individual granular records, but deleting the UPC-Location inventory item will remove all granular records associated with it.
+Note that deleting the UPC-Location inventory item will remove all granular records associated with it.

 Fulfiller UI